Codealike/arrayslice/README.md

-This weaver will optimize the use of the ArraySlice to be on par with the use of an standard managed array.
+Array Slices is a NuGet Package that uses Fody (https://github.com/Fody/Fody) to optimize the use of the ArraySlice to be on par performance wise with the standard managed arrays when dealing with high-performance numerical code.

 With array slices you can build multiple views from the same array and you dont have to modify your algorithms to account for the moving offset inside the backing array.
-In essence it is a System.ArraySegment<T> but your algorithms wont need to know they are dealing with a data segment.
+In essence, it is an enhanced version of System.ArraySegment<T> (http://referencesource.microsoft.com/#mscorlib/system/arraysegment.cs) but your algorithms wont need to know they are dealing with a data segment's offset explicitely.

+There are other similar alternatives, like using indexers (http://weblogs.asp.net/wim/ArraySegment-Structure---what-were-they-thinking_3F00_), but in the end the indexers performance hit will make it worthwhile to avoid those implementations for high-performance code.

-Furthermore, you can go the next best route and implement it with indexers like in: http://weblogs.asp.net/wim/ArraySegment-Structure---what-were-they-thinking_3F00_, with System.ArraySlice<T> you dont pay the performance cost imposed by the indexers.
+With System.ArraySlice<T> you dont pay the performance cost imposed by the indexers while keeping the simplicity they provide to handle multiple views inside a shared backing array.

 ### How does Array Slices works?